ModEngineer/PewPewLive-MeshExporter/README.md

 3. Go to the Add-ons tab
 4. Click "Install..."
 5. Select the .zip you downloaded and click "Install Add-on"
 6. Tick the checkbox next to "Import-Export: PewPew Live Mesh Exporter."
-If you are using a Blender version below 2.90, you may get a warning about the add-on being for a future version.
-While the current version of Blender will always be the priority, I will try to maintain backwards compatibility through one way or another.

 ### What is `decompress_meshes.lua`?
 This add-on compresses meshes that it exports, which need to be decompressed. `decompress_meshes.lua` is the script used to decompress the exported meshes and must be included in your PewPew Live level.
 It can be found [here](https://github.com/ModEngineer/PewPewLive-Code-Snippets/blob/main/utils/mesh/decompress_meshes.lua).